dtang9724/Data-Management/README.md

-### Data-Management assignments using R and SQL exercises
+### Data-Management assignments using R/Python and SQL exercises